shivanshi-22/MY_AAYUSH_BOOKK/README.md

 # 🏥 MY AAYUSH BOOK

 ## 🌟 Overview
-The MediSync App is a React-based Android application built with Capacitor.
+MY AAYUSH BOOK is a React-based Android application built with Capacitor.
 It provides a comprehensive solution for managing healthcare services tailored to specific user roles: nurses, doctors, pharmacists, and patients.
 The app includes essential features like a pill reminder, notifications center, and a shopping cart for health-related products, offering an all-in-one platform for efficient healthcare management.

 ### 🌐 General Features
 - **🔐 Authentication**: Login and signup functionality.